Difference Between Joint Venture and Strategic Alliance

 The objectives of strategic alliances may involve asset and technology transfer, accessing new markets, or even gaining new knowledge.

 Companies that form a strategic alliance may or may not be competitors.
-However, it is very often that competitors come together, despite being competitors.
+However, it is very that competitors come together, despite being competitors.

 An example of this is a possible strategic alliance between McDonald’s and Pizza Hut.
 Even though each f them competes in the same market, their target audience is different.